High school steroid testing a sad sign of the times

 The lure of steroids in the now ultra competitive climate of high school is apparently awfully tempting, even with the harmful effects being pretty common knowledge.

-Texas, there’s so much competition for positions, so much competition for scholarships.
+In a football-consumed state like Texas, there’s so much competition for positions, so much competition for scholarships.
 For some, a full ride to a Division I-A school is a way to a better life — one that includes a college education, playing on national television and in front of 90,000 fans.

-University of Texas or Texas A&M are on hand.
+What wonders a little boost could do, especially when recruiters from, say, the University of Texas or Texas A&M are on hand.
 Plus, in a college and professional sports world of bulging biceps, young athletes want to model their physiques after those of their unnatural-looking heroes.

-Texas hopes to deter that thought process — and, ultimately, partaking in steroids — by randomly testing tens of thousands of students next year.
+But with this latest move, the state of Texas hopes to deter that thought process — and, ultimately, partaking in steroids — by randomly testing tens of thousands of students next year.

 And it’s the right avenue to attack the problem.
 Some would argue that the $3 million should have been put towards education about steroids, but the ubiquitous danger of being caught is often the greatest deterrent for anything.